-Do you need Help to Get Off Effexor due to the extremely debilitating Effexor Withdrawal Symptoms?
+Confused on how to wean off Effexor due to the extremely debilitating Effexor Withdrawal Symptoms?
 The Royal College of Psychiatrists have warned that coming off antidepressant can cause symptoms lasting for months and that doses should be gradually lowered over months.
-Our Cofounder went cold-turkey from Effexor and after recovering cofounder our nonprofit 15 years ago to help others recover with a proven holistic approach that provides relief that allows you to Get Off Effexor properly.
-Our at-home program has been used in 78 countries with tremendous success so you are healing as you slowly Wean Off Effexor.
+Our Cofounder went cold-turkey from Effexor and after recovering cofounder our nonprofit over 17 years ago to help others recover with a proven holistic approach that provides relief that helps to allow you to Get Off Effexor properly.
+Our at-home taper program has been used in 78 countries with tremendous success so you are healing as you slowly Wean Off Effexor.
 Effexor Withdrawal Help is possible and you can learn how to wean off Effexor while easing symptoms as you slowly Wean Off Effexor.
 No need to suffer.* If you need Help to Get Off Effexor, CONTACT our nonprofit for a FREE consultation.